 If you live in Wales, there is a good chance you have passed this treasure chest of a church and not even realised.
-On the A483 between Llandrindod Wells and Newtown the small church of Llananno sits in isolation, hidden in a small dip of the valley next to the River Ithon.
+On the A483 between Llandrindod Wells and Newtown St Anno’s Church, Llananno sits in isolation, hidden in a small dip of the valley next to the River Ithon.
 It has almost been forgotten, but for a medieval treasure that is one of the best of its kind in the whole of Britain.

 There’s also no mention of the church in either the 13th Century Taxatios or in the 1535 Valor Ecclesiasticus – which is a bit weird as there are an abundance of records recording and describing the former medieval church by the Victorian renovators.
 Its all rather mysterious and enigmatic!